Updated: May 14, 2025

 • A contribution to scientific research (from €500,000)

 The Portugal Golden Visa gives you permission to stay in the country for up to five years.
-For a full list and more details of Golden Visa options, you can consult our Portugal Golden Visa: Your Ultimate Guide 2024.
+For a full list and more details of Golden Visa options, you can consult our Portugal Golden Visa: Your Ultimate Guide 2025.

 Living in Lagos with the D7 Visa

-If you can prove that you earn at least €760 per month, you may be eligible to apply.
-The income does not have to come from current employment; passive income, such as a retirement fund, is also valid.
+If you can prove that you earn at least €870 per month through passive income, such as a retirement fund, you will be able to apply for this visa.

 Our comprehensive article and guide on Portugal’s D7 Visa will give you more details about this option, including the inclusion of dependents and attractive tax benefits.